Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to cancel adding products and close the *Filter List of Products* window.

 - [SAVE]
-  Click this button to add the selected poducts to the list and close the *Filter List of Products* window.
+  Click this button to add the selected products to the list and close the *Filter List of Products* window.

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for a product.